What Are Prescription Opioids?

 Since 2016, drug overdose has been the leading cause of death for Americans younger than 50.
 Overdose rates have climbed faster than HIV cases did during their peak.
 In 2017, the Opioid Epidemic was declared a national health crisis in the US; over $1 billion was granted to states for addiction treatment and prevention.

 Treatment for an Opioid addiction typically starts with medically-assisted detox in order to combat uncomfortable withdrawal symptoms such as body aches, vomiting, and diarrhea; it’s also important to keep the patient safe from potentially fatal complications such as seizures.
 There are also a variety of evidence-based therapies and addiction treatment medications that can improve the patient’s comfort and increase the chances of a successful recovery.
 Buprenorphine and Methadone, two types of prescription Opioids, may be prescribed to ease withdrawal symptoms and reduce cravings.
 This is known as medication-assisted therapy (MAT).
 Whether individuals attend inpatient drug rehab or outpatient rehab, cognitive behavioral therapy can be beneficial in identifying and working through underlying issues and learning healthy coping skills.

-If you’re considering rehab for yourself or a loved one and need more information about treatment centers, talk to a treatment provider today.
-They will help guide you to a rehab facility.
+If you’re considering rehab for yourself or a loved one and need more information about treatment centers, contact a treatment provider today.
+They can discuss your treatment options with you.